9 Tips for Your YouTube SEO Strategy

 Google rewards helpful search results and penalizes spam.
 Part of the definition of spam is “automatically generated gibberish” — which is an apt description of most automatic caption files.
 By uploading or using inaccurate captions, you risk being labeled as spam and losing search rank for your whole YouTube channel.

-To combat the detrimental effects of ASR captions for YouTube SEO, you’ll want to add accurate closed captions to your YouTube videos.
+To combat the detrimental effects of ASR captions for YouTube SEO strategy, you’ll want to add accurate closed captions to your YouTube videos.

 Search engines can only crawl text, they can’t watch your video.
 Your video transcript will be full of relevant keywords that indicate what your video is about so that Google can crawl your content and rank you accordingly.